sutoiku/puffin/docs/Query Proxy.md

 - *etc.*

 ## Dialect Translation
-When delegating a sub-query to a third-party SQL engine with [`SELECT THROUGH`](Clientless.md#select-through), the PuffinDB extension will handle SQL dialect translation, using a serverless function running [SQLGlot](https://github.com/tobymao/sqlglot).
+When delegating a subquery to a third-party SQL engine with [`SELECT THROUGH`](Clientless.md#select-through), the PuffinDB extension will handle SQL dialect translation, using a serverless function running [SQLGlot](https://github.com/tobymao/sqlglot).
 This will make it possible to write composite queries involving multiple SQL engines while using a single dialect.

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension